 Indented Descendant Charts are User Items that create descendant charts where children are indented under the entries for their parents.
 The charts include plus [+] and minus [-] symbols that allow expanding or collapsing sections of the tree.

 For people in the chart who have a person entry, the chart entry links to the person entry and vice-versa.

-The Indented Descendant Chart User Item does not create a page by itself.
-You must add it to a Page User Item or you will not see the content.
+An Indented Descendant Chart is a Content Item and does not create a page of its own.
+You must add it to a Page User Item or you will not see its content.

 The following screenshot shows a partially expanded Indented Descendant chart.
 The subject is George Bezanson.
 The section for his daughter Eunice Whitcomb Bezanson has been expanded.